MkFoster/react-native-photo-tutorial/README.md

 -   Some comfort using command-line tools.

 -   Install the latest version of NodeJS on your development machine.
 Your development machine can be Windows, Linux, or macOS even if you are developing for an iOS device!

+-   Make sure your mobile test device is on the same network as your development machine.
+Your mobile device will attempt to connect to your dev machine when you are ready to begin testing.

 ## Create your React Native project using Expo